(Kids Doing Wonderful Things)

 KDWT was founded by Catherine Mattson in 2013 when she was 8 years old.
 She wanted to help out the community but could not find a club that would fit in her busy schedule.
 She helped her mom with community projects.
 Catherine connected with generationOn as a Care Club.
 Her first official project was a garage sale with a friend and they raised over $200 to purchase books for kids in need.
 Other friends were inspired and joined the KDWT Team.
 From there, KDWT became the youth (ages 5 to 18 years) service project for Ohana100.
 All volunteers under the age of 18 years become part of KDWT and are recognized for their community service work.

 In August 2016, KDWT was nationally recognized as “Kids Care Club of the Month" by GenerationOn.

 KDWT Ambassadors plan and participate in "Acts of Kindness" addressing various community issues.
 Community projects engage kids to serve the community all year round.

 1. ANIMAL WELFARE: Support the local animal shelters.

-2. COMMUNITY ENGAGEMENT: Participate in community festival/events- Set up a booth, promote the importance of serving our community and encourage to volunteer.
+2. COMMUNITY ENGAGEMENT: Participate in community festival/events- Promote the importance of serving our community.

 3. ENVIRONMENT (GO!
 GREEN): Help the environment by learning to be eco-friendly, to REUSE, REDUCE AND RECYCLE all year round.

-8. PEACE & KINDNESS: Display acts of kindness, by helping others and learning from one another and learning about the communities we live in.
+8. PEACE & KINDNESS: Display acts of kindness, by helping others, learning from one another and about the communities we live in.

-9. HEALTH & WELLNESS: Practicing healthy living by exercising, keeping active and providing support to children's hospital, newborns and to those who are not in good health.
+9. HEALTH & WELLNESS: Practice healthy living by exercising, keeping active and providing support to children at the hospitals and clinic-newborns and in emergency.